Building blocks of Power BI

 After you have a dataset, you can begin creating visualizations that show different portions of it in different ways, and gain insights based on what you see.
 That's where reports come in.

-In Power BI, a report is a collection of visualizations that appear together on one or more pages.
-Just like any other report you might create for a sales presentation or write for a school assignment, a report in Power BI is a collection of items that are related to each other.
+In Power BI, a report is a collection of visualizations on one or more pages.
+As with other reports you've seen or created, Power BI reports combine related data.
 The following image shows a report in Power BI Desktop—in this case, it's the second page in a five-page report.
-You can also create reports in the Power BI service.

 Reports let you create many visualizations, on multiple pages if necessary, and let you arrange those visualizations in whatever way best tells your story.